 Prescribing an ICT programme on par with the other teaching areas of the school curriculum sets standards, which can also help define the qualifications of the ICT teacher.
 Qualifications should be on par with a Trained Graduate Teacher / High School Teacher, that is a Graduation in any school subject and a Post Graduate Diploma in Computer Applications.
-Salary of this teacher therefore should be on par with a contract employee of an equivalent grade, not exceeding, however, Rs.
+Salary of this teacher therefore should be on par with a contract employee of an equivalent grade, not exceeding,however, Rs.
 10,000/- (as provided in the ICT Scheme).
 The teacher should be attached to the school as any other employee of the school and work under the overall supervision and leadership of the school, conforming to all rules and regulations as applicable to any other teacher of the school.
-To the extent possible, the teacher should be appointed directly by the State.
-Where the services of any other agency is used, the State school system shall be a part of the selection process.
 The placement of the teacher in a given school should be a direct negotiation between the school and the agency.
 The agency should ensure a replacement in case of long absence or if the school declares the teacher as inadequately qualified or below par performance or unresponsiveness to the needs of the school vis-a-vis the ICT programme.